-Ask any Cebuano local for their Cebu beach recommendations, and Bantayan Island will immediately come to mind.
-Think white sand beaches, natural wonders, and exciting adventures all in one island – these Bantayan Island tourist spots definitely make up for the four to five-hour land journey to reach this island paradise in northern Cebu.
+Ask any Cebuano local for their beach recommendations in Cebu, and Bantayan Island will immediately come to mind.
+Think white sand beaches, natural wonders, and exciting adventures in one island – all these and more make Bantayan Island one of the top tourist spots in Cebu and one of the best beach destinations in the Philippines.

-Just recently, we went on a weekend escapade to Bantayan Island.
-We’ll share with you our itinerary, the bus and ferry fares from Cebu to Bantayan Island, where to stay, budget breakdown, and more tips so you know what to expect on your visit.
+We went on a weekend escapade to Bantayan Island with friends and we’ll share with you our itinerary, the bus and ferry fares from Cebu to Bantayan Island, where to stay, budget breakdown, and more tips so you know what to expect on your visit.
 Walay sapayan!
 (You’re welcome!)

 How to get to Bantayan Island